Harmonized sales tax: Exemptions

-Individual HST credit
+Individual tax credit

 To help maintain revenue neutrality of total taxes on individuals, the Canadian government (for the GST) and the participating provincial governments have accompanied the change from a cascading tax to a value-add tax with a reduction in income taxes, and instituted direct transfer payments (refundable tax credits) to lower-income groups.
-The federal government provides a refundable "GST Credit" of up to $248 per adult and $130 per child to low income people for 2009-10.
+The federal government provides a refundable Goods and Services Tax Credit of up to $248 per adult and $130 per child to low income people for 2009-10.
 Provinces offer similar adjustments, such as Newfoundland and Labrador providing a refundable tax credit of up to $40 per adult and $60 for each child.

+History

 1997 implementation

 In 1996, three of the four Atlantic provinces—New Brunswick, Newfoundland and Labrador, and Nova Scotia—entered into an agreement with the Government of Canada to implement what was initially termed the "blended sales tax" (renamed to "harmonized sales tax") which would combine the 7% federal GST with the provincial sales taxes of those provinces; as part of this project, the PST portion of the new HST in these provinces dropped from 10% to 8%.
 The result was a 15% combined tax when the federal GST was added.
 The new tax for these provinces went into effect on April 1, 1997.

 The HST is collected by the Canada Revenue Agency, which then remits the appropriate amounts to the participating provinces.
 Subsequent studies have been equivocal as to the success of this implementation for these provinces' economies and their consumers.

-- 2006 and 2008 GST reductions
+2006 and 2008 GST reductions

 On July 1, 2006, the Government of Canada reduced the GST nationwide to 6%, resulting in a combined HST for Nova Scotia, New Brunswick and Newfoundland and Labrador of 14%.
 The GST was again lowered nationwide on January 1, 2008 to its current rate of 5%, resulting in a combined HST in Nova Scotia, New Brunswick and Newfoundland and Labrador of 13%.